 During 1994, AIDEA defeased \$23,840,000 of its tax-exempt Umbrella Bonds and its Taxable Umbrella Bonds, in order to improve its projected debt service coverage.
 None of the bonds chosen for the defeasance would have been eligible for refunding.
 None of the defeased bonds remain outstanding.
-AIDEA's underlying ratings on its bonds were A2 by Moody's (Moody's upgraded AIDEA's rating in December 2006 from A2, affirmed the Aa3 rating in June 2013 and downgraded their rating to A2 on July 25, 2019.
-The rating was removed when the bonds were defeased October 1, 2019) and AA+ by Standard & Poor's (S&P upgraded AIDEA's rating in August 2012 from AA-).
+AIDEA's underlying ratings on its bonds were A2 by Moody's (Moody's upgraded AIDEA's rating in December 2006 from A2, affirmed the Aa3 rating in June 2013 and downgraded the rating to A2 in July 2019.
+The rating was withdrawn when the bonds were defeased in October 2019) and AA+ by Standard & Poor's (S&P upgraded AIDEA's rating in August 2012 from AA-).
 All Revolving Fund Bonds are secured by the general assets and future revenues of the Authority.

-AIDEA currently offers nine programs as follows:
+AIDEA currently provides the following programs: